vRaj-Ajmera/Turbojet-Data-Visualization/README.md

 To run the project:

-- **Run the Main File**: Start by running the main file.
+- **Run the Main File**: Start by running the main file (main.py).
 You can debug and test the project from there.

 Happy coding!